 In connection with the celebration, the directorate has planted a tree as a symbol of nurturing the country’s democracy.
-They have engaged the services of some prominent personalities from the municipality, who have volunteered to visit schools to interact with the students, educate them tax compliance and environment governance and to participate in decision process of government at all level to strengthen our democracy.
+They have engaged the services of some prominent personalities from the municipality, who have volunteered to visit schools to interact with the students, educate them on tax compliance and environmental governance, and participate in the decision process of government at all levels to strengthen our democracy.

 She indicated that this engagement is to inculcate in the children the relevance of tax and the need to pay it, urging the pupils to encourage their parents to pay their taxes to develop Ghana.

-The Municipal Chief Executive of LADMA, Mrs. Gladys Mann-Dadey, mentioned, that the engagement would nurture the children to become responsible adult, and to enhance Ghana’s young democracy.
+The Municipal Chief Executive of LADMA, Mrs. Gladys Mann-Dadey, mentioned, that the engagement would nurture the children to become a responsible adults and to enhance Ghana’s young democracy.